A common question surrounding CBD use is, "does CBD oil make you tired?"

 If you're planning on taking CBD and have an underlying health condition, we recommend speaking with your health care practitioner so that they can provide you with better guidance given your condition, medical history, and medication you may be taking.

-How Does CBD Make You Sleepy?
+How Does CBD Make You Tired?

 How much CBD you take can affect how CBD oil makes you feel.